kubevirt/katacoda-scenarios/kubevirt-cdi/step1.md

 `kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-cr.yaml`{{execute}}

-This demo environment already runs within a virtualized environment, and to be able to run VMs here we need to pre-configure KubeVirt so it uses software-emulated virtualization instead of trying to use real hardware virtualization.
+Next, we need to configure KubeVirt to use software emulation for virtualization.
+This is necessary for the Katacoda environment, but results in poor performance, so avoid this step in production environments.

 `kubectl -n kubevirt patch kubevirt kubevirt --type=merge --patch '{"spec":{"configuration":{"developerConfiguration":{"useEmulation":true}}}}'`{{execute}}